BlackGlory/structures/README.md

   readonly growthFactor: number

   /**
-   * Note that `DynamicTypedArray` cannot respond to any operations on the internal array,
+   * `DynamicTypedArray` cannot respond to any operations on the internal array,
    * you must ensure that indexes accessed are less than the length of `DynamicTypedArray`.
    */
   get internalTypedArray(): TypedArrayOfConstructor<T>